thiagobardini/Python-BHCC/PROJECTS/Project 2: Rock, Paper, Scissors.md

 </p>

 ## Assignment Overview
 The purpose of this project is to familiarize you with the use of Boolean logic, branching statements and loops.
-For this assignment, you will create a program that plays the game “Rock, Paper, Scissors.”
+For this assignment, you will create a program that plays the game “Rock, Paper, Scissors”.

 ## Background